ezEngine/docs-src/pages/docs/ai/state-machine-component.md

 ## Component Properties

 * `Resource`: The [state machine](state-machine-asset.md) to use.
 * `InitialState`: In which state the state machine is supposed to start.
+If left empty, the [default initial state](state-machine-asset.md#default-initial-state) is used.

 ## See Also